-- Cost of Guides and Porters: USD 30 to 35 per day for guide and for a porter USD 18 to 20 per day
+- Cost of Guides and Porters: USD 30 to 35 per day for a guide and a porter USD 18 to 20 per day

 - Cost of Trekking gears: Depends on you.
-If you are low on money then, you can easily hire them from thamel or Pokhara for USD 1 to 5 for each item per day.
+If you are low on money, you can easily hire them from Thamel or Pokhara for USD 1 to 5 for each item per day.

-- Trekking Permits: we will discuss in the following topic.
+- Trekking Permits: we will discuss the following topic.

 Required Permits for Annapurna Circuit Trek

 You will require two permits to trek in the Annapurna region.
-You will have to show these permit at a various checkpoint along the trail.
+You will have to show these permits at various checkpoints along the trail.
 The Annapurna Circuit Trek permits and its costs are as follows:

 Trekkers Information Management System Card (TIMS)